ifeanyidike/auto_v1/README.md

 # Moxxil Autos
-This application is hosted in https://moxxil.com
+This application is hosted at [https://moxxil.com](https://moxxil.com).

-Moxxil Autos is a multi-tenant application that allows users (typically auto-mechanics) to create and manage their online shops.
-Mechanics can display their services in their shops and users can book/subscribe for those services.
-It also features online and offline payment system, review system, etc.
+Moxxil Autos is a multi-tenant platform that allows users, typically auto-mechanics, to create and manage their online shops.
+Mechanics can showcase their services in their shops, and customers can book or subscribe to these services.
+The platform also includes features such as online and offline payment systems, a review system, and more.

 ## How it works
 To get started, merchants need to create their shop.
 They can do this by visiting [https://www.moxxil.com/register-merchant](https://www.moxxil.com/register-merchant) to register and customize their subdomain.
 Once completed, they will gain access to their dedicated admin page.